Champon – Nagasaki’s Soul Food Fusion

 From deep-fried lotus root to “all-of-a-sudden” dumplings.
 How to eat your way through the rich agricultural region of Kumamoto.

 No tuna here!
 How raw horse became a prized delicacy in one of Japan's southern cities.

 One of the oldest Japanese methods of cooking fish is also easy and fast.

 I made it!!
 “MY JAPANESE FOOD” vol.4

 Check out the 4th installment of our readers' Japanese Food creations, photos, and stories, plus comments from the Editor in Chief!

 Chickened Out: Kara-age, Tatsuta-age, and More

-The juicy details about Japan's love affair with this deep-fried delicacy.
+All the juicy details on Japan's love affair with deep-fried chicken.

 The sweet-savory taste of beef sukiyaki has been popular in Japanese food culture for over a century.